womat/mbserver/README.md

 Modbus typically uses port 502 (standard users require special permissions to listen on port 502).
 Change the port number as required.
 Change the address to 0.0.0.0 to listen on all network interfaces.

-An example of a client writing and reading holding regsiters:
+An example of a client writing and reading holding registers:
 ```
 package main